andreivisan/andreivisan.github.io/_posts/2017-03-14-full-step-by-step-amazon-aws-elasticsearch-setup-and-usage.md

 1. Go to https://aws.amazon.com and then choose Sign In to the Console.
 2. In the navigation pane, under My Domains choose the domain that you want to configure.
 3. Choose Modify access policy.
 4. Enter your current access policy or select one of the policy templates from Select a template and then choose Submit.
-For more information read here: http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-access-policies.
+For more information read <a href="http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-access-policies" target="_blank">here</a>.

 ### Upload data to Amazon ES for indexing and searching